 Whoa!
 That’s 108 total burpees for this week!
-Definitely taking things up from last week.
+We’re definitely taking things up from last week.
 With so many reps to do, it’s easy to let your form slip.
 Keep reading for the worst mistakes you can make while doing burpees.

 1. Not Warming Up

-Sure, so many people hate burpees, but speeding them up so that they’re over with quicker is a recipe for injury.
+Sure, many people hate burpees, but speeding through them so that they’re over sooner is a recipe for injury.
 You don’t need to move like you’re sinking in quicksand, but you should take your time with the exercise.
 Assess your form with each rep and keep yourself in check.

 3. Letting Your Lower Back Arch

 Though you may have seen CrossFitters doing burpees with an arched back at the bottom of their plank, this can be dangerous if you’re a beginner.
-And in general, letting your lower back arch like that puts you at greater risk for injury.
+In general, letting your lower back arch like that puts you at greater risk for injury.

 So when you’re in the plank, pause and make sure your abs are engaged.
-Chances are, if you concentrate on tightening your abs, your lower back won’t arch.
+If you concentrate on tightening your abs, your lower back likely won’t arch.